You are here

-Cap, Gown, and Hood
+Cap, Gown, Tassel, and Hood

 Each participant must be attired in an academic robe, matching cap, and carrying your hood over your left arm.
 A predesignated faculty member will hood you on stage.
-Academic attire for graduate students must be purchased through The University Store.
+Academic attire for Graduate students must be purchased through The University Store.

 Provisions for the Disabled and Elderly

-Bloomsburg Area Lodging
+Bloomsburg Area Dining and Lodging

-Photograph at Graduation
+Photographs at Graduation

-Holds on Your Records, Grades and Transfer Credits
+Holds on Records, Grades, and Transfer Credits

 Personalized graduation announcements can be ordered through Jostens 1-800-353-5299 (specify GRADUATE).
 General graduation announcements can be purchased at The University Store.